Economy of Luxembourg: Spaceflight and space resource extraction

 where Luxembourg contributed 23 million Euros in 2015.

-The world's biggest satellite operator (SES Global) has its origin and headquarters in Betzdorf, Luxembourg.
+The world's biggest satellite operator (SES) has its origin and headquarters in Betzdorf, Luxembourg.

 In February 2016, the Government of Luxembourg announced that it would attempt to "jump-start an industrial sector to mine asteroid resources in space" by, among other things, creating a "legal framework" and regulatory incentives for companies involved in the industry.

 By June 2016, announced that it would "invest more than US$200 million in research, technology demonstration, and in the direct purchase of equity in companies relocating to Luxembourg."
-By April 2017, three space mining corporations had established headquarters established in Luxembourg.
+By April 2017, three space mining corporations had established headquarters in Luxembourg.

 Luxembourg's new law took effect in August 2017, ensuring that private operators can be confident about their rights on resources they extract in space.
 The law provides that space resources can be owned by anyone, not just by Luxembourg citizens or companies."

 Transportation

 Luxembourg has efficient road, rail and air transport facilities and services.
 The road network has been significantly modernised in recent years with 147 km of motorways connecting the capital to adjacent countries.
 The advent of the high-speed TGV link to Paris has led to renovation of the city's railway station while a new passenger terminal at Luxembourg Airport has recently been opened.
 The airport has known a sustained growth in passenger numbers during the last years (2015: 2.7 mio, 2020 : 4 mio expected), and the second stage of expansion is on its way.

 Trams have been reintroduced to the capital (first core line operative in end 2017) and further lines are planned, including a tram/light-rail to Esch-sur-Alzette.
 In 2019, almost all public transport was made free to use for both residents and visitors.